Patriots Trade Duron Harmon to Lions: 5 Things You Should Know About Deal

-On Wednesday morning, news of the New England Patriots sending safety Duron Harmon to the Detroit Lions broke, and it was just the latest information on what has become a bit of a mass exodus during the offseason for Bill Belichick and Co.
+On Wednesday morning, news of the New England Patriots sending safety Duron Harmon to the Detroit Lions broke, and it was just the latest detail in what has become a bit of a mass exodus during the offseason for Bill Belichick and Co.

 There will be several questions from the Patriots fanbase about the trade of the popular and effective Harmon, but here is what you should know about the deal.